We must accept finite disappointment, but never lose infinite hope.

 Dr. Martin Luther King, Jr.

-Are you tired of being in pain?
+Are you tired of being in pain and need help with your recovery?

 Did you hurt your back, knee or ankle some time ago, but still suffer now?